louiseGrandjonc/louisemeta.com/content/blog/pg-stat-statements.md

 # Introduction

 As a reminder, if you ended up on this page by looking up on bing `pg_stat_statements`, first I'm impressed, you get results with bing ?
-But also, this article is based on a talk that I did at the [pgdayParis](http://2018.pgday.paris) and here are the [slides](https://fr.slideshare.net/LouiseGrandjonc/becoming-a-better-developer-with-explain)
+But also, this article is based on a talk that I did at the [pgdayParis 2018](http://2018.pgday.paris) and here are the [slides](https://fr.slideshare.net/LouiseGrandjonc/becoming-a-better-developer-with-explain)

 ## What is pg_stat_statements ?